pnkfelix/curly-dollop/content/step1-deployment/index.en.md

 # Exercises

-Exercise 1: Get a TicTacToe game launched, and demonstrate it running.
+Exercise 1\: Get a TicTacToe game launched, and demonstrate it running.

-Exercise 2: make simple modification and re-deploy: Go from provided trivial move selection to *anything* more intelligent.
+Exercise 2\: make simple modification and re-deploy: Go from provided trivial move selection to *anything* more intelligent.

-Exercise 3 (optional): Switch from TicTacToe to Connect Four, using code provided that replaces game core.
+Exercise 3 (optional)\: Switch from TicTacToe to Connect Four, using code provided that replaces game core.